 If you are unable to work while recovering from your injury, you may be eligible for temporary total disability compensation.
 You must be unable to work for at least seven days to be eligible for this benefit.
 The benefit amount is two-thirds of your average weekly wage, up to a maximum of $835.04 (for 2017).

 Temporary total disability payments end when you reach "maximum medical improvement" (MMI), meaning you are not expected to improve with further treatment, or when you return to work, whichever occurs first.
 If you are permanently and totally disabled, meaning unable to work in any capacity ever again, these benefits will continue for life.

-Unlike other states, Kentucky does not provide temporary partial disability benefits before you reach MMI -- compensation for workers who are able to return to work, but in a limited capacity for reduced wages.
+Unlike other states, Kentucky does not provide benefits to injured workers who are able to work, but earning less, before reaching MMI.

 You will receive compensation if your workplace injury or occupational disease results in some level of permanent disability.
-Once you have reached maximum medical improvement, your doctor will assess your permanent impairment rating (if you have any permanent impairment).
+Once you have reached maximum medical improvement, your doctor will assess your permanent impairment rating (if any).